Dr. Amélie Verfaillie is an affiliated researcher at the Human Rights Centre.

 In 2014 she obtained a master’s degree in law, with the master’s thesis “Chained together?
 Amnesty International and the United Nations.
 Amnesty’s lobbying activities against torture and the death penalty (1961-1984)”.
 She also did an internship at Amnesty International Flanders.

-As an FWO fellow she is currently preparing a PhD on the relationship between Amnesty International and the United Nations and its influence on international human rights law (1961-present).
+As an FWO fellow she wrote her PhD on the relationship between Amnesty International and the United Nations and its influence on international human rights law (1961-present).